A Look at Protective Jewelry Through the Ages

 The t-shaped cross is named after the Greek letter “T” and was known to the Romans as “crux commissa,” or “connected cross” in Latin.

-Also known as Saint Anthony’s Cross, it is linked to Saint Anthony of Egypt,
+Also known as Saint Anthony’s Cross, it is linked to Saint Anthony of Egypt, 251-356 AD, one of the earliest monks and a founder of organized Christian monasticism.

 Anthony gave up his worldly possessions and went into the desert to live a life of fasting and solitude.